-State Education in Ghana is free of charge, however the costs of the basic equipment needed for a child to attend school – registration fees, uniform, shoes, books and stationery – are not free, meaning that education is out of reach for many families living in acute poverty.
+State Education in Ghana is free of charge, however the costs of the basic equipment needed for a child to attend school – registration fees, uniform, shoes, books and stationery – are not free, meaning that education is out of reach for many families living in poverty.

 FUTURE LEADERS SCHOOL – HISTORY

 Future Leaders school was originally known as the UCC (Underprivileged Children’s Centre) and was founded 22 years

 Billa grew up in Labadi and although he was not from a privileged background, he did get the opportunity to go to school and onto Higher Education, it was here that he noticed how many children he would see each day who were not in school.
 Every day after work he would gather the children from the streets underneath a Mango tree and teach them basic English and Maths.
 He would use the money that he earnt each day to make sure they each had an exercise book,

 pencil and eraser so they had no excuses not to attend his classes.
 What started with five children quickly grew and a few years later Billa was a full-time teacher with a school full of children who couldn’t wait to be educated.